mhdadk/sutherland-hodgman/README.md

 CODE:

+# create a copy of the S array
 output = copy(S)

 for i = 1 to M:
 	# to save the vertices of the new (clipped) subject polygon
     next_S = copy(output)